-After taken the abosrbance of microalgal strain (C.vulgaris) in triplicate and computing from the equation of the line, the average was found to be 251.33 mg/L. The result is not compatible with the findings of Girogia et al., 2021 reporting 44% of starch in Chlorella vulgaris.
-The result is lower than the findings of Fiona et al. 2018 reporting 88.31% (v/v) of Chlorella vulgaris.
+microalgal strain (C.vulgaris) average starch concentration was 251.33 mg/L. The result is not compatible with the findings of Girogia et al., 2021 who reported 44% of starch in Chlorella vulgaris.
+The result is lower than the findings of Fiona et al. 2018 who reported 88.31% (v/v) starch in Chlorella vulgaris.
 The result is also not compatible with the findings of Girogia et al. 2022, reporting 50% of starch in Tetraselmis chui.
-The difference of findings is due to the fact that, the current study used 1g of microalgal strain for the experiment which definitely lead to low starch content.
+The difference could be due to differenc in the methodology.

 Table 4: Reducing sugar concentation of C.vulgris